Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 ### Setup Node Admin User

-Once the system requirements section is completed via 100% automation, you be directed to a new screen.  **nodectl** will detect the current user logged in.
+Once the system requirements section is completed via 100% automation, you be directed to a new screen.  nodectl will detect the current user logged in.
 In our example using the Ubuntu distribution on AWS, the user called `ubuntu`.

 It is time to change this and move to a more secure username.
-We will create this user now; **however**, we will continue the installation with the `ubuntu` user.
+We will create this user now; However, we will continue the installation with the `ubuntu` user.
 At the end of the install, we will switch over to our new Node administrator account.

-**We will continue to use our `Ubuntu` user until instructed otherwise.**
+We will continue to use our `Ubuntu` user until instructed otherwise.

 :::danger Reminder
 This user will depend on your service provider and/or your Linux distribution of choice.